eniewold/chatkit-wrapper-vue/README.md

 A Vue 3 wrapper around the OpenAI ChatKit web component so Vue and Nuxt developers can drop a fully featured AI chat UI into their apps.

 A proxy is required to hide OpenAI secrets from the browser.
-Use the companion [ChatKit Nuxt server](https://github.com/eniewold/chatkit-nuxt) to expose secure `/api/openai/chatkit/*` endpoints.
+Use the companion [ChatKit Wrapper Nuxt server](https://github.com/eniewold/chatkit-wrapper-nuxt) to expose secure `/api/openai/chatkit/*` endpoints.

 ## Features